mjordan/iipqa/README.md

 ## Post-iipqa scripts

 If you include the `-p` option with the path to an executable script, iipqa will run the script after it has completed all of its tests.
 This script can be written in any language.
-You can use it to add your own tests, such as validating XML files.
+You can use it to add your own tests, such as checking the resolution of TIFF files or verifying the encoding of OCR files.
 The `scripts` directory contains some sample post-iipqa scripts.

 ## License